efigueroa/figgy.foo/content/posts/iptv.md

 ### 🟢 Easiest Option (Beginner-Friendly)

+Please note:

+⚠️ ROKU devices are completely __NOT__ supported. ⚠️

 For:
 - Fire Stick
 - Nvidia Shield
 - Any Android TV box
 - Or this great little box for $30 the [Onn tv box](https://a.co/d/9j5DTzs)

 The IPTV team will give you a code to use with the **Downloader** app.
 This installs their custom TV app — no fuss, just works.

 ---